-QUINTESSENTIAL AMERICA.
+Quintessential America.
 Lake County's demographic profile closely matches that of the United States-with a nearly identical age structure and racial and ethnic composition.
-The same is true of the housing stock which parallels the American post-war growth trajectory.
-Like the US overall, roughly half of the County's housing units have been added in the last four decades.
+The same is true of the housing stock, which parallels the American postwar growth trajectory.
+Like the US overall, roughly half of the County's housing units have been added in the past four decades.

-Source: American Community Survey, 2019 five-year sample; TIP Strategies, Inc. Note: For legibility, the number of peer benchmark comparisons was reduced in this document.
-The interactive Tableau file provided separately contains data for all 9 benchmark counties shown in Figure 3, page 6.
+Sources: American Community Survey, 2019 five-year sample; TIP Strategies, Inc.

+Note: For legibility, the number of peer benchmark comparisons was reduced in this document.
+The interactive Tableau file provided separately contains data for all nine benchmark counties shown in Figure 3, page 6.

-HOUSEHOLD STABILITY.
+Household Stability.
 Of all the County's housing units, 68 percent are occupied by their owners compared to just 56 percent nationally.
 Those occupants are more likely to be partnered households (64 percent in Lake County versus 55 percent nationally) and more likely to have a four-year degree (45 percent in Lake County versus 32 percent in the US overall).
 Unsurprisingly, this combination of coupled households and high education boosts earning power.
 Lake County's median household income exceeds the US average by 42 percent (\$89,400 versus \$62,800).
 Lake County's median home price also exceeds the US median, but by a much lower 22 percent.
-Housing affordability may elude the peer benchmark counties of the East and West coasts, but for Lake County's affluent residents, affordability lies within reach.
+Housing affordability might elude the peer benchmark counties of the East and West Coasts, but for Lake County's affluent residents, affordability lies within reach.
 However, despite this relative affordability, nearly half (47.8 percent) of renter-occupied units are spending more than 30 percent of their income on housing expenses.
-When compared to owner-occupied units, this falls to only 28 percent (27.9 percent) of occupants, again drawing attention to income disparities across the county.
+When compared to owner-occupied units, this falls to only 28 percent (27.9 percent) of occupants, again drawing attention to income disparities across the County.

 FIGURE 5.
-HOUSING AFFORDABILITY, 2019 SHARE OF HOUSING UNITS WHOSE OCCUPANTS SPEND MORE THAN 30 PERCENT OF HOUSEHOLD INCOME ON HOUSING EXPENSES (I.E., RENT OR MORTGAGE PAYMENTS)
+HOUSING AFFORDABILITY, 2019

+SHARE OF HOUSING UNITS WHOSE OCCUPANTS SPEND MORE THAN 30 PERCENT OF HOUSEHOLD INCOME ON HOUSING EXPENSES (I.E., RENT OR MORTGAGE PAYMENTS)

-Source: American Community Survey, 2019 5-year sample; TIP Strategies, Inc.
+Sources: American Community Survey, 2019 five-year sample; TIP Strategies, Inc.

 Note: For legibility, the number of peer benchmark comparisons was reduced in this document.
-The interactive Tableau file provided separately contains data for all 9 benchmark counties shown in Figure 3, page 6.
+The interactive Tableau file provided separately contains data for all nine benchmark counties shown in Figure 3, page 6.

-FLATLINING POPULATION GROWTH.
-While US population growth has slowed, Lake County's population has seen virtually no increase (see footnote below Figure 6).
+Flatlining Population Growth.
+While US population growth has slowed, Lake County's population has seen virtually no increase (see note below Figure 6).
 Population estimations for 2020 suggest that Lake County's natural increase in population-the excess of birth certificates over death certificates-was less than a quarter of its 2001 peak.
 Domestic outmigration tipped from positive to negative in 2003.
-Since the Great Recession, Lake County's overall population has barely budged, increasing only by 1.5 percent since the last census compared to a 7 percent national growth rate.
-While economic prosperity can continue with a declining population (as in wealthy tourist communities) it more often results in declining living standards and disinvestment.
+Since the Great Recession (2007-2009), Lake County's overall population has barely budged, increasing only by 1.5 percent since the last US Census compared to a 7 percent national growth rate.
+While economic prosperity can continue with a declining population (as in wealthy tourist communities), it more often results in declining living standards and disinvestment.

 FIGURE 6.
-POPULATION TREND COMPARISONS POPULATION ESTIMATES (DARKER LINE) COMPARED WITH 2020 CENSUS REDISTRICTING POPULATION COUNTS (LIGHTER LINE)
+POPULATION TREND COMPARISONS

+POPULATION ESTIMATES (DARKER LINES) COMPARED WITH 2020 US CENSUS REDISTRICTING POPULATION COUNTS (LIGHTER LINES)